 2016: Winner, Best Short Film (March 2016).
 Direct Short Online Film Festival

-2015: Silver Award Winner, Top 250 Independent Documentaries of 2015.
-Spotlight Documentary Film Awards
+2015: Silver Award Winner, Top 250 Independent Documentaries of 2015: "Jeanne and Mike", Spotlight Documentary Film Awards

 Bay Area Premiere (July 2019), "Uncle Frank's House: An American Dream", San Francisco Frozen Film Festival, Little Roxie Theater